ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 The Ticketmaster back-end reservation systems are distributed globally and events are processed on their local systems.
 These systems go into a nightly maintenance mode between 12AM and 2AM local time.
 This means a show playing at Madison Square Garden will not be transactable between 12AM-2AM Eastern Time.
 Use the timezone value from the event details response to note when these events may be unavailable for transactions.

+### Quota Policy

+The Partner API has a quota policy.This policy is applied for all the request following the pattern

+JavaRegex  :
+"/events/*$" or
+"/events/[a-zA-Z0-9]{16}/*$"

+The restrictions are as follows :

+		For Production   : 200 requests / minute for a client IP

+The following headers are returned in the response add more information about the quota

+	Ratelimit-Quota-Allowed :  Returns the allowed quota count Ratelimit-Quota-Used    :  Returns the current quota used within a quota interval Ratelimit-Expiry        :  Returns the UTC time in milliseconds which determines when the quota expires and new quota interval starts.

+In addition to that the just <b>Availability End Point </b>(/event/{eventId}/availability)  has an updated quota policy.The restriction is <b>3600 requests/hour </b> for an apikey.If you get a 429 error code, it means that your request was aborted because of violation of quota policy.

+The following headers to the availability response add more information about the rate limit

+     Ratelimit-Expiry          :  The expiry time for the rate limit Ratelimit-Quota-Allowed   :  The total no of requests allowed Ratelimit-Quota-Available :  The no of requests (remaining) that can be made within the time limit

 ### Channel Partners
 See ["Channel Partners"](#channel-partner-overview)